dragonnn/efmt/README.md

 | f32                  |  tfmt |          720 |          189 |          196 |
 | f32                  |   fmt |        23420 |         1049 |         4799 |

-The contents of the table are shown graphically below.
-The sources for generating the data and the visualisation can be found in `tests/size` directory.
+The contents of the table are shown graphically below:

 ![Size comparisation](https://github.com/Simsys/tfmt/blob/main/tests/size/performance.png?raw=true)

+### Use of unsafe

+Unsafe is used in several places in the code.
+Careful consideration has been given to whether this is necessary and safe.
+Unsafe is useful in the following situations:
+- Some cycles can be saved if buffers that are guaranteed to be written later are not initialised initially.
+In simple situations, the compiler sees this and omits the initialisation itself.
+In more complex structures, however, it is not able to do this (src/float.rs).
+- To avoid panicking branches, arrays are usually accessed with pointers.
+Either the context ensures that this works or it is checked.
+- Bytes buffer is converted to str without checking for UTF8 compatibility.
+This is safe because the buffer was previously written with defined UTF8-compliant characters.

+All positions have been commented accordingly.

 ## License